 Our focus for the next four days is the greater Magdalena Bay region—some of the world's best environs for gray whale watching.
-As many as 20,000 gray whales make their way south from the Arctic seas of Alaska to the southern reaches of the Baja Peninsula each year, swimming more than 5,000 miles one way.
-They mate and give birth in several major lagoons on Baja's Pacific coast, including 70-mile-long Magdalena Bay, lined with sand dunes and mangroves and home to abundant seabirds.
+As many as 20,000 gray whales migrate south from the Arctic seas of northwest Alaska to Baja's Pacific coast each year, swimming more than 5,000 miles one way.
+They mate and give birth in several major lagoons, including 70-mile-long Magdalena Bay, lined with sand dunes and mangroves and home to abundant seabirds.
 Learn about the whales in depth during daily presentations aboard ship, as well as other aspects of the natural world in and around Magdalena Bay.

-The gray whales get all our attention today as we make two separate small-boat excursions to spend time among them.
-Boca Soledad is a prime spot for mothers with calves that congregate here to nurture their young in the warm, sheltered waters.
-It's not uncommon for a gray whale mother to push her calf right up alongside us, seemingly inviting us to reach out and touch it from just inches away.
+Gray whales are our main focus today on two separate small-boat excursions.
+Boca Soledad is a prime spot for mothers with calves, which congregate here to nurture their young in the warm, sheltered waters.
+It's not uncommon for a gray whale mother to push her calf right up alongside us, seeming to "introduce" it to us within arm's reach.
 Babies are 14 to 16 feet at birth and gain 50 pounds a day as they grow.
 Once they reach full maturity, they will weigh 30-40 tons and be 50-60 feet long.
 The whales are frequently as inquisitive about us as we are toward them, and the interactions we have with these intelligent, sentient beings are often described as life-changing.
-Whale watching is carefully regulated, however, and we always wait for whales to approach us, never disturbing their natural behavior.
-Nearly hunted to extinction in the 20th century, today Baja's gray whales are a conservation priority and important source of ecotourism sustenance for local communities.
-During our visit, we'll be joined by local fishermen—resident experts who know the area and whales intimately.
+Whale watching is carefully regulated, however, and we always wait for whales to approach us, never pursuing them or disturbing their natural behavior.
+Nearly hunted to extinction in the 20th century, Baja's gray whales today are a conservation priority and important source of ecotourism sustenance for local communities.
+During our visit, we'll be joined by local fishermen—resident experts who know the area and the whales intimately.

-Day 4: Boca Soledad—Whale Watching / Exploring Hull Canal
+Day 5: Whale Watching / Exploring Hull Canal